Spain says agreement reached on Gibraltar status in Brexit negotiations

 Gibraltar will leave the EU along with the United Kingdom on March 29 next year.
 Its status, and that of two British sovereign areas in EU member Cyprus, forms part of any overall divorce agreement with the EU.

-The part of the Brexit negotiations related to the status of Gibraltar had now been agreed with Britain, Sanchez said at a news conference on the sidelines of an EU summit in Brussels, without giving any further details.
+The part of the Brexit negotiations related to the status of Gibraltar had now been agreed with Britain, Pedro Sanchez said at a news conference on the sidelines of an EU summit in Brussels, without giving any further details.

 “Gibraltar will no longer be a problem in arriving at a Brexit deal,” he said.